MCdeGroot/pin-terminal-vodafone-ziggo/README.md

 5. Processing Responses:

-- Receive and interpret the HTTP response from the southbound system.
 - Use WireMock stubs to simulate responses.

-6. Sending Status Back to the Orchestrator:

-- Depending on the response from the southbound system, determine which status ("ACTIVE", "INACTIVE") should be sent back to the orchestrator.
+- Setup a test envorinment with unit test to test the Activator class and test the outcome of the WireMock

-7. Logging Records:
+6. Logging Records:

-- Use a logging library (java.util.logging) to record logs with relevant information.
+- Use a logging library (log4j) to record logs with relevant information.